alexharris0214/MultithreadedWordWrap/README.md

 ### PA3 Requirements ###
 1) Correctly wrap files as specified in PA2
-2) When traversing files to wrap, ignore those that start with ".", "..", or "wrap."
-3) Recursive directory traversal: When given the "-r" argument, ww will wrap the files in the given directory and all subdirectories
+2) Recursive directory traversal: When given the "-r" argument, ww will wrap the files in the given directory and all subdirectories
-4) Multi-threaded wrapping: When given the argument "-rN", ww will use N threads for wrapping all files in given directory and all subdirectories
+3) Multi-threaded wrapping: When given the argument "-rN", ww will use N threads for wrapping all files in given directory and all subdirectories
 - N must be a positive integer
-5) Multi-threaded directory traversal: When given the argument "-rM,N", ww will use N threads for wrapping files and M threads to read through the given directory and its subdirectories.
+4) Multi-threaded directory traversal: When given the argument "-rM,N", ww will use N threads for wrapping files and M threads to read through the given directory and its subdirectories.
 - M must be a positive integer
-6) All directory threads terminate at the same time; once the queue is empty and no directory thread is actively traversing a directory, the queue must "close" and the directory threads exit
+5) All directory threads terminate at the same time; once the queue is empty and no directory thread is actively traversing a directory, the queue must "close" and the directory threads exit
 - The program must keep track of the number of active directory-traversing threads so that the directory queue can be closed when they are finished
 - The program must have a way to detect whether the queue is empty so that directory threads can wait for more directories to traverse or exit when the queue is closed
-8) Must maintain synchronized, dynamic queues accessible to multiple threads for storing files to wrap and directories to be traversed.
+6) Must maintain synchronized, dynamic queues accessible to multiple threads for storing files to wrap and directories to be traversed.
 - Requires properly functioning mutual exclusion and synchronization
+- The program should not be able to enter deadlock
-9) ww must not exit with any warnings from AddressSanitizer or LeakSanitizer
+7) ww must not exit with any warnings from AddressSanitizer or LeakSanitizer
-10) The program must maintain a global value to track whether any thread encounters an error condition so that ww can return the correct exit code
+8) The program must maintain a global value to track whether any thread encounters an error condition so that ww can return the correct exit code
-11) The program should use a smart, dynamically allocated method of keeping track of path names.
+9) The program should use a smart, dynamically allocated method of keeping track of path names.
 - When allocating pathnames, we know their length as strings and therefore do not need to use the inefficient strcat() in favor of memcpy().
+10) EXTRA CREDIT: The user should be able to give multiple files and directories in either non-recursive or recursive mode which should be processed correctly respective to the mode chosen
+- Files given directly as arguments should output to STDOUT

-# Test Plan for Non-Recursive mode - wrapping all files correctly as in PA2 (1)
+### Test Plan for Wrapping all files correctly as in PA2, non-recursive mode (1) ###
 Overall, the test plan first involves three major I/O cases: STDIN to STDOUT, file to STDOUT, and directory to files
   - We run the program in all three of these cases (for the first, simply piping example1.txt or example2.txt to STDIN and comparing to the second case) to ensure our file I/O is working properly